 Inside: After dozens of visits, Italy still holds some surprises.
 Tiny Procida is authentic, affordable & blissfully off the tourist radar.
 How to get there, where to stay and why the island should be on your Italy Bucket List.

-After a fabulous 4-day road trip through Ireland it was time to move on to our next stop, Italy!
-The plan was to spend the first week along the Amalfi Coast before working our way up to Florence for our anniversary.
+After a fabulous 4-day road trip through Ireland, it’s time to move on to our next stop, Italy!

 But first, Naples

 The only downside of visiting the Amalfi Coast is its gateway…the (in my view) seedy city of Naples.
 Yes, yes, there are some lovely parts to Naples.
 I visited the city alone on Round the World #4 and had no issues.

 But I’m afraid Naples isn’t the safest place for tourists these days.
 Pickpockets are rampant and we even spoke to an Australian couple on the train who saw a tourist mugged in broad daylight the day before.

 So, when you visit (if you have to), watch your back.

 By the time we exit the airport, it is nearing midnight.
 We’re lucky to find a taxi into the city at all since only a handful awaited our jam-packed flight.
 A driver groups us with another American couple going to a hotel near ours and we hop in.